 As it turned out, Roy Z would be Dickinson’s ultimate solo muse.
 The material that Z has instigated and co-authored with the singer, over the course of four records so far, is the strongest Dickinson would ever achieve outside Maiden.

-Taking The Queen is an epic slow-burning track with immense power of riffing courtesy of Roy Z, who is also in charge of the production, something he could have been as early as Balls To Picasso if caution had not prevailed.
+Starchildren and Taking The Queen are epic slow-burning tracks with immense power of riffing courtesy of Roy Z, who is also in charge of the production, something he could have been as early as Balls To Picasso if caution had not prevailed.
 When the Z was let loose on the ongoing Dickinson solo project, things would fall into place.

 Indeed, Bruce Dickinson would never look back, always doing his solo music with Z after the artistic triumph of the Accident Of Birth album.
 And three parts Tribe Of Gypsies (bassist, drummer and guitarist in the photo above) plus two parts Iron Maiden would do very nicely.